Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/peer-operations/declare.md

 The account calling this function becomes the owner of that newly declared peer.
 The power of a peer during consensus is directly and linearly related to its stake in Convex Coins, although Convex Coins are freely distributed on the current test network.

-In order for other peers to broadcasts beliefs and state updates to that new peer, a URL must be declared on-chain as well.
+In order for other peers to broadcast beliefs and state updates to that new peer, a URL must be declared on-chain as well.
 Naturally, this URL must be publicly accessible which will typically involve some port mapping when running the peer.
 The URL is provided in the metadata [map](/cvm/data-types/map) attached to the peer by its controller.
 This map can also contain other arbitrary information if desired.